web2solutions/voodux/docs/README.md

 One common sense in every engineering field is: `There is no single silver bullets for all existing problems`.

-There is a giant race over `React` and `Vue`.
+There is a giant demand for `React` and `Vue`.
 They are likely the `V` in on a `MVC` like acronym.
 And in terms of `Project Standards`, that is all they care about.

-They usualy try to solve `application data` issues, but their proposed solutions are mostly focused in the `application state` rather than the `application data`.
-They mainly rely on browser memory to keep chunks of data.
+They usualy try to solve `application data` issues, by implementing an `application state` management solution.

-There is no problem on those solutions, not at least in a `project standard` perspective, because they ain't necessarily try to solve `M` related problems .
+There are no problem on those solutions, not at least in a `project standard` perspective, because they ain't necessarily try to solve problems like `working offline`, `data persistence` or `scaling to a bigger data scenario`.
+And they shouldn't do.

-By mistake, developers and teams are mostly focusing on the `V` layer and ignoring a `possibly required` underlying foundation architecture.
-Which finally increases the code complexity of those `View` or `Component` layers, because they are trying to resolve problems that should not being handled in that domain.

 `State Management` libraries are really great.
 But they don't scales.
-Simply because the `application data size` might considerable grows.
+Simply because the `application data size` might considerable grows and they rely on browser memory to keep the data.

 An `Application State Management` abstraction handles `pieces` of data that are curenlty being used in the screen at the present moment.

-But it does not means you could not have another pieces of data being `stored or handled` in parallel, behind the scenes.
+There are cases where you can count on a back end to build `human friendly data`, like displaying a `customer name` instead a `customer id`.

+On back end side, you can user several different techniques to build that information:

+- use `SQL` and fetch multiple tables
+- On mongoose you can use `populate`
+- GraphQL

+Rather relying on back end and paying a price for this, a client side data layer can esily be to used retrieve the `customer name` in above example, reducing network traffic, server computation and latency to display the data to end user.

 Not least, `quick data persistence` is not enough.
-You may need to save your data to different locations, or sync multiple client applications, or even t handle a big amount of data on application startup.
+You may need to save your data to different locations, or sync multiple client applications, or even handle a big amount of data on application startup.

 This where VooduX comes in.